 A21.
 Yes.
-The data that exist about trans girls with no medical intervention are consistent with the fact that they are biologically male.
-For example, based on its interpretation of the State of Connecticut’s Equality Act, the Connecticut Interscholastic Athletics Conference (CIAC) permits trans girls to compete in girls’ events even if they have not yet gone on puberty blockers or gender affirming hormones.
-(The CIAC places no physical or physiological conditions on their inclusion in girls’ events).
-Two trans girls who used to compete on their schools’ boys’ teams moved to the girls’ teams when they came out as trans.
-They immediately dominated their events at their conference, state, and regional competitions, even though their performances would have been insufficient to qualify them for post-season play had they competed in the boys’ divisions.
+The data that exists about transgirls with no medical intervention is consistent with the fact that they are biologically male.
+For example, based on its interpretation of the State of Connecticut’s Equality Act, the Connecticut Interscholastic Athletics Conference (CIAC) permits transgirls to compete in girls’ events even if they have not yet gone on puberty blockers or gender-affirming hormones.
+(The CIAC places no physical or physiological conditions on their inclusion in girls’ sports.)
+Two transgirls who used to compete on their schools’ boys’ track teams moved to the girls’ teams when they came out as trans.
+They immediately dominated their events at their conference, state, and regional competitions, even though their performances would have been insufficient to qualify them for post-season competition had they competed in the boys’ divisions.
 And although they started competing in girls’ events before they began taking gender-affirming hormones, they continued to be among the best girls in their events even after they publicly stated they had started on puberty blockers and hormones.
-All told, just these two trans girls took “15 women’s state championship titles (titles held in 2016 by nine different Connecticut female athletes) and . . . more than 85 opportunities to participate in higher level competitions from female track athletes in the 2017, 2018, and 2019 seasons.”
+All told, just these two transgirls took “15 women’s state championship titles (titles held in 2016 by nine different Connecticut female athletes) and . . . more than 85 opportunities to participate in higher level competitions from female track athletes in the 2017, 2018, and 2019 seasons.”

 T MILLER – SPRINTS – 55 meters indoors and 100 meters outdoors